nsaikiran/impression/_drafts/2019-01-31-Code-is-the-law.md

 ---

+For now, Computers are *dumb*.
-Computers are *dumb*, at least for now — your code is the **law** for them.
+Your code is the **law** for them.
 For me, even the whole computing world is built with code.

 Your code may serve as critical infrastructure for other software systems;